maxtoroq/DbExtensions/docs/SqlBuilder.md

 Conclusions
 -----------
 SqlBuilder helps your build dynamic SQL in a database/ORM independent way.
 A generic query API like LINQ works great for simple queries, but its statically-typed nature tends to become a disadvantage for complex scenarios, and is very difficult to extend.
 Many ORM products have their own query APIs, but using them means marrying to a particular product and more APIs to learn.
-To optimize queries you require complete of the executing SQL.
+To optimize queries you require complete control of the executing SQL.
 SqlBuilder gives you that control, freeing you from dealing with low-level objects like DbCommand and DbParameter.

 [1]: api/DbExtensions/SqlBuilder/README.md
 [2]: http://msdn.microsoft.com/en-us/library/system.string.format